jfishzon/ansible_inventory_validator/README.md

   - Python 3.10
   ## Description:
   The Ansible INI Inventory Validator lets you make sure that the inventory is up to standard using your own regex and linting rules.
   You can use the default linting rules, add, or use your own linting rules.
-The linting rules are based on regex and are separated to 4 different categories:
-  - general-all: apply regex to the entire inventory as 1 big string
-  - general-line: apply regex to each line in the inventory
-  - group: apply regex to each group name in the inventory (not including var groups)
-  - host: apply regex to each host in the inventory

   If you don't want to specify your own regex, the default regex of:
   `^[a-zA-Z]*-[a-zA-Z0-9]*-[\[]?[0-9]{2}[:]?[0-9]{0,2}[\]]?\.[a-zA-Z0-9-]*\.[a-zA-Z]*[\s]*$`